Kubernetes Security Best Practices 2026: Hardening Your K8s Cluster

 Why Kubernetes Security Matters

-Kubernetes is the default runtime for containerized workloads at scale - and consistently in the top sources of cloud security incidents.
+Kubernetes is the default runtime for containerized workloads at scale and consistently among the top sources of cloud security incidents.
 Most Kubernetes security problems are caused by misconfiguration, not novel attacks.

 1. RBAC: Least Privilege at the API Level